 What about the nutritional Content of the diet, Doc?

-The 3 day Military Diet plan is NOT a healthy long term plan.
-The 3 day military diet does not encourage people to develop long-term healthy eating habits.
 Furthermore, no exercise is incorporated into the diet plan which may lead to loss of muscle mass rather than fat.
-As a medical practitioner I would be more inclined to advocate small changes for weight loss or adopt a long-term eating plan such as the Mediterranean diet that is scientifically proven to be heart healthy with numerous health benefits.
+As a medical practitioner, I would be more inclined to advocate small changes for weight loss or adopt a long-term eating plan such as the Mediterranean diet that is scientifically proven to be heart healthy with numerous health benefits.

 My Military Diet Weight Loss: A Personal Tale